NTB profile photo

 Add this expertise to your shortlist

 Nathalie Bull practices exclusively in family law.
-Before joining 3PB Nathalie was part of another Midlands-based chambers for 12 years and prior to that worked in a large firm of solicitors as an Advocate.
+Before joining 3PB Nathalie was part of another Midlands-based chambers for 12 years and prior to that worked in a national firm of solicitors as an Advocate.

 She has a busy practice and is regularly instructed to attend the Family Court and the High Court concerning private children proceedings and matrimonial finance.
 Nathalie acts for separated couples, parents, grandparents and children.